IJMadalenA/adeptus-mechanicus/tools/PYTHON - Built-In Functions.md

   print(odd)
   ```

 ​    Every value whose doesn't return Truen after passing through the function, will be remove and not be returned by the `filter()` function.
-The objects returned by the function `filter()` is an object `<class 'filter'>`,
+The objects returned by the function `filter()` is an object `<class 'filter'>`